Assistant Professor of Computer Science; Director of Analytics Programs

 Dr. Kalathur’s interests include autonomous agent systems, enterprise Java applications, object-oriented design and analysis, and operating systems security.
 He served as a lecturer and adjunct faculty at Tufts University and Worcester Polytechnic Institute, and he developed software and systems for several organizations and agencies.
-Kalathur teaches courses in Java programming, ASP.NET, J2EE, Web Services, and data mining.
+Kalathur teaches courses in data analytics, programming languages, and web technologies.

 - MET CS 701 – Rich Internet Application Development

 Kalathur, S. “Mining a Web Security Portal—A Case Study.”
 Proceedings of the 2011 International Conference on Information and Knowledge Engineering (Las Vegas, Nev., 2011).

 Burstein, L., Chitkushev, L., Haines, E. M., Kalathur, S., Saito, M., Schudy, R., Willett, S., and Zlateva, T. “Dimensions of Course Design and Delivery and Their Effect on Student Satisfaction/Perception in Online Learning.”
 Proceedings of the 7th Annual International Conference on Computer Science and Education (Sofia, Bulgaria, 2011).

 Brusic, V., Chitkushev, L., Kalathur, S., Zhang, G. L., and Zlateva, T. “Visualization Tools for Presenting and Analysis of Global Landscapes of Vaccine Targets.”
 Proceedings of the Bioinformatics and Biomedicine Workshops on Informatics Applications in Therapeutics (Atlanta, Ga., 2011): 683–88.